 The Hyatt Ziva brand is marketed as an all-inclusive resort brand for all-ages and the Hyatt Zilara brand is marketed as an all-inclusive resort brand for adults-only.
-We believe these brands are currently Hyatt's primary vehicle for all-inclusive resort growth and demonstrate Hyatt's commitment to the all-inclusive model.
-The Hyatt All-Inclusive Resort Brands have access to Hyatt's low cost and high margin distribution channels, such as Hyatt guests using the World of Hyatt's guest loyalty program (which we understand had approximately 25 million members as of December 31, 2020), Hyatt's reservation system, Hyatt's mobile application and website and Hyatt's extensive group sales business.
-We believe that our strategic relationship with Hyatt and the increasing awareness of our all-inclusive resort brands among potential guests will enable us to increase the number of bookings made through lower cost sales channels, such as direct bookings through Hyatt and our company and resort websites.
+The Hyatt All-Inclusive Resort Brands have access to Hyatt's low cost and high margin distribution channels, such as Hyatt guests using the World of Hyatt[®] guest loyalty program (which had over 30 million members as of December 31, 2021), Hyatt's reservation system, Hyatt's mobile application and website and Hyatt's extensive group sales business.
+We believe that our strategic relationship with Hyatt and the increasing awareness of our all-inclusive resort brands among potential guests will enable us to increase the number of bookings made through lower cost sales channels, such as direct bookings through Hyatt as well as our company and resort websites.